jpfulton/blog/content/blog/2023-07-19-azure-personal-network-vnet/index.md

 The first resource needed for this project is a virtual network.
 A virtual network is similar to a traditional network.
-However, its simulated nature brings isolation and allows resources like virtual machines to communicate securely with one another in the Azure cloud.
-In this case, we wish to create a network that is address in way that is compatible with our home network to avoid the need to perform routing tricks for overlapping address spaces.
-We will start with a large address space and create a single starting subnet.
+However, its simulated nature brings isolation and allows resources like virtual machines to communicate securely with one another within the Azure cloud.
+In this case, we wish to create a network that is addressed in way that is compatible with our home network to avoid the need to perform routing tricks for overlapping address spaces.
+We will start with a large address space and create a single default subnet.

-From the resource group that was created above, we will select **Create** and navigate to the marketplace to search for **virtual network**.
+From the resource group that was created above, select **Create** and navigate to the marketplace to search for **virtual network**.
 Select the **Virtual Network** option to begin the creation process.

 ![Create a Virtual Network Screenshot](./vnet/azure-create-virtual-network.png)

 In the first step, select a name for the network resource.
-Region will be pre-populated from the default region for the resource group.
+The region will be pre-populated from the default region for the resource group.

 ![Create a Virtual Network Screenshot 2](./vnet/azure-create-virtual-network-2.png)